terminusdb/terminusdb-client-js/docs/README.md

 ## Usage

-This example creates a simple dataProduct, staring to create a database model the schema and insert a simple document
+This example creates a simple dataProduct, starting to create a database model the schema and insert a simple document

 For the [full Documentation](https://terminusdb.com/docs/reference/js-client)